Tyne and Wear Metrocar

-The Tyne and Wear Metrocars are a fleet of light rail vehicles manufactured by Metro-Cammell for the Tyne and Wear Metro in North East England between 1978 and 1981.
-For operation on Network Rail controlled tracks between Pelaw Junction and Sunderland, they are designated on TOPS as the British Rail Class 599.
-Most were refurbished between 2010 and 2015 by Wabtec Rail at Doncaster Works and are scheduled to be replaced by Class 555 rolling stock from 2024.
+The Tyne and Wear Metrocar is a light rail vehicle used on the Tyne and Wear Metro in North East England.
+Ninety units were manufactured between 1978 and 1981 by Metro-Cammell and are designated on TOPS as the British Rail Class 599.

+Trains were refurbished between 1996 and 2000, and between 2010 and 2015.
+Since 2024, they have been gradually replaced by new electric multiple units, built by Stadler Rail.
+The last scheduled Metrocar service was on 26 June 2026.

 Design

-The design of the Metrocars was partly derived from that of the German Stadtbahnwagen B. However, they were built by Metro-Cammell in Birmingham, and were not fitted with the lights and indicators that would have allowed them to run on streets.
+The Metrocar design was partly derived from that of the German Stadtbahnwagen B; however, they were built by Metro-Cammell in Birmingham, and were not fitted with the lights and indicators that would have allowed them to run on streets.

-Each Metrocar consists of two semi-permanently connected coaches mounted on three bogies, with the middle bogie being a Jacobs Bogie.
+Each Metrocar consists of two semi-permanently connected coaches mounted on three bogies.
 The outermost bogies are powered and the central Jacobs Bogie, located in the articulated section between both halves, is unpowered.
 The trains make use of rheostatic braking between 80 and 30 km/h, with air-operated disc brakes for use during the final stages of deceleration below 30 km/h.
 All bogies are also equipped with a pair of emergency magnetic track brakes, which can be used to bring a train to a complete stand in as little as 150 m from the maximum service speed of 80 km/h.
-Metrocars have three acceleration steps, and four braking steps, and an additional emergency brake step which drops the emergency magnetic track brakes.
+Metrocars have three acceleration steps and four braking steps, with an additional emergency brake step which drops the emergency magnetic track brakes.

-Many features of the Metrocar are operated by compressed air which is stored in a reservoir under the driving cab at the front of the train.
-Features operated by air include: air-operated disk brakes, horn, windscreen wipers and passenger doors, as well as being used to raise the pantograph.
-As the section between Pelaw and Sunderland on which they operate is part of the Network Rail system, the units were allocated TOPS class 599 in January 2002.
+Many features of the Metrocar are operated by compressed air, which is stored in a reservoir under the driving cab at the front of the train; these include: air-operated disc brakes, horn, windscreen wipers and passenger doors, as well as being used to raise the pantograph.
+As the section between Pelaw and Sunderland on which they operate is part of the Network Rail system, the units were allocated TOPS Class 599 in January 2002.